 Coronaviruses were first identified in the mid-1960s and are named after the crown-like spikes on their surface.
 There are six different coronaviruses which can infect humans and cause illness.
 These comprise the four common coronaviruses; 229E and NL63 (alpha coronaviruses), OC43 and HKU1 (beta coronaviruses), and two other coronaviruses, MERS-CoV and SARS-CoV, both of which can cause severe illness and remain a significant public health concern.
-A new coronavirus, temporarily named 2019-nCoV (now SARS-CoV-2), was identified in December 2019 in Wuhan City, Hubei Province of China and is the causative agent of the COVID-19 respiratory disease, which has recently been declared a pandemic.
+A new coronavirus, SARS-CoV-2 was identified in December 2019 in Wuhan City, Hubei Province of China and is the causative agent of the COVID-19 respiratory disease, which has recently been declared a pandemic.

 Human Coronavirus Background